wi-fighters/side-projects/workshop-log.md

 - Nicolas       - Front-end prototype for a decision tree
 - Manuel H      - Kitchen duty generator // front or back end?
 - Dana          - Prototype of a UGC (user-generated content) web app
-- Juan Pablo    - Prototype for 2 views of a mobile app
+- Juan          - Prototype for 2 views of a mobile app
 - Adrienn       - Redesign a website
 - Bernd         - Numerology site (website with form handling)
 - Marlon        - Homepage / landing page